-The Group offers discretionary bonuses to all employees.
-Bonuses will be decided upon annual employee appraisal and the business performance of the Group as a gratitude to employees' contributions.
+In recognition of employees' valuable contributions, the Group grants discretionary bonuses.
+The decision regarding these bonuses is made through the annual employee appraisal process, taking into account both individual performance and the overall business performance of the Group.
 We also provide our employees with medical benefits.
 We pay for Mandatory Provident Fund for employees in Hong Kong, as well as social insurances and housing provident fund for employees in the PRC and Macau.
 Apart from the above, employees can also enjoy statutory holidays, public holidays, annual leave, sick leave and maternity leave etc. Employees are not encouraged to work overtime.
 If there is a need to work on a day-off, employees will be given a compensatory day-off.
 The Group regularly organises internal events to strengthen the sense of belonging within the Group and boost the communication transparency among all levels of employees, through Christmas party and annual dinner, etc.